 Disclosure of financial data and financial targets

-Remedy publishes a half-year report and a financial statements release according to the published annual schedule.
+Remedy publishes business reviews, half-year reviews and full-year financial statements releases according to the published annual schedule.

 Remedy may tell about its future prospects annually in the annual report of the Board.
-In addition, the company assesses its future development in the half-year report and the financial statement bulletin.
+In addition, the company assesses its future development in the published financial reports.
 The company does not publish profit forecasts.

 A silent period always precedes the regularly published financial reports, which begins 30 days prior to the publication date of the following financial report and ends upon the publication of the financial report.

 During the silent period, Remedy does not comment on the company’s financial situation, markets or future prospects.
 Additionally during the silent period, the company representatives do not meet investors, analysts or other market operators or give interviews or otherwise comment on matters concerning the company’s financial situation or general views.

 The Chairman of the Board or the Chief Executive Director shall on a case-by-case basis decide on whether to give interviews on inside information published during the silent period.